What your favourite Dutch FEBO snack says about you

 Is it even possible to eat these elegantly?
 Image: Canva/DutchReview

-Hobbling lopsidedly because you lost a shoe, and donning a shirt that wasn’t yours at the start of the night, you make for the first snack shack you see. 🥴
+Hobbling lopsidedly because you lost a shoe and donned a shirt that wasn’t yours, you march toward the first snack shack you see. 🥴

 But so what if other customers stare at you like you’re mauling a small animal?
 You’re too sick and tired to care anymore.
 Plus, you’re so drunk you likely won’t remember this shameful moment! 😃